 What if I’m wrong?

-Would being wrong create a better or a worse problem than my current problem, for both myself and others?
+If I'm wrong, would it result in a better or a worse problem, for both myself and others?

 Backwards law: the more you try to be certain about something, the more uncertain and insecure you will feel.

 Until we change how we view ourselves, what we believe we are and are not, we cannot overcome our avoidance and anxiety.
 We cannot change